 The application for Parent PLUS loans is completed at studentloans.gov

-The application has to be completed by a parent whose information was included in the parent section of the FAFSA application.
-Log in to studendloans.gov using the FSA ID that you signed your student's FAFSA with.
+The parent applying should log in to studendloans.gov using the FSA ID that you signed your student's FAFSA with.
 If you need to obtain an FSA ID, you can do so here.

 Please ensure that the parent completing the application is the one who logs in to the site, and not the student.
 This is a common mistake, and creates an invalid application.

-The application takes about fifteen minutes to complete and you receive an immediate decision on whether you are approved not.
+The application takes about fifteen minutes to complete.
+You receive an immediate decision on whether you are approved.
 If approved for the loan, you must complete a Master Promissory Note (MPN) on the same website.
 Financial Aid and Scholarships will not be able to disburse the PLUS loan if the MPN is not completed.

 If you are declined for the Parent PLUS loan, you have three options.